 Who was Captain Robert L. Martin

 Captain Robert L. Martin was born in Dubuque in February 1919.
 After graduating Dubuque Senior High School in 1936, Captain Martin enrolled at Iowa State University where he graduated with an electrical engineering degree and a pilot's license.
 Captain Martin was accepted to the U.S. Army Air Corps in 1942.
 Captain Martin then transferred to the Tuskegee Army Airfield in Alabama and became one of the original Tuskegee Airman, a Black segregated aviator group.
 At the age of 23, Captain Martin graduated from the Tuskegee Army Air Field, 66th Flying Training Detachment, he received his wings and commission as a 2nd Lieutenant.
 He arrived in Italy where he joined the 100th Fighter Squadron, part of the all-Black 332nd Fighter Group.
 While flying his 64th mission, he was hit by enemy fire, bailed out and landed behind enemy lines in Yugoslavia.
-He received the Distinguished Flying Cross, Purple Heart, POW Medal, and as part of the Tuskegee Airmen group, Mr. Martin received the Congressional Gold Medal of Honor.
-He passed away in Olympia Fields, Illinois on July 26, 2018.
+He received the Distinguished Flying Cross, Purple Heart, the Air Medal with 6 Oak Leaf Clusters and as part of the Tuskegee Airmen group, Mr. Martin was present for the award of the Congressional Gold Medal of Honor.
+After the war, he found work as an Electrical Engineer in Chicago, Illinois.
+He spent his final decade in Olympia Fields, Illinois were he passed away on July 26, 2018.

-On June 16, 2020 - Ms. Dawnelle Gordon after reading a story regarding Captain Martin, filed an application to name the Dubuque Regional Airport Terminal Building located at 10965 Aviation Drive, Dubuque after Captain Robert L. Martin.
+On June 16, 2020 - Ms. Dawnelle Gordon after reading a story regarding Captain Martin, Ms. Gordon created a Change.org petition to rename the Dubuque Regional Airport Terminal Building after Captain Martin.
+This petition includes several links to more information about Captain Martin.
+Ms. Gordon also filed an application to name the Dubuque Regional Airport Terminal Building located at 10965 Aviation Drive, Dubuque after Captain Robert L. Martin.

 On July 21,2020 - Dubuque Regional Airport Commissioners voted unanimously to name the Dubuque Regional Airport Terminal Building after Captain Robert L. Martin.